 Once the Study Abroad Office has received all of your application documents, we will contact you by email about all of the arrangements, so please make sure that you regularly check the email address that you provide on the application.

-The NYC Data site is an initiative of the Weissman Center for International Business at Baruch.
-The NYC Data website provides a wealth of information about numerous aspects of New York City, and learning more about this great city will help you enjoy your time even more.
+The NYC Data website is an initiative of the Weissman Center for International Business at Baruch.
+The NYC Data website provides a wealth of information about numerous aspects of New York City, and learning more about this great city before you arrive will help you enjoy your time even more.

 Finding a Place to Live

 Most Baruch students live at home and commute to the College, while others rent accommodation somewhere in the New York metropolitan area on the private housing market.
 Exchange students who are not housed in a student residence will likewise need to find accommodations for the time they are at Baruch.

 Finding an apartment in New York City is both an adventure and a challenge for anyone; even more so for students seeking short-term furnished apartment.
 It is best to arrange for your accommodation before you arrive, but this is not always possible.
 If you do plan to come to New York and seek housing once you arrive, you should arrange temporary housing before you arrive, long enough to find more permanent accommodation once you are in New York City.

 In addition to the resources mentioned in the Living in New York section of the CUNY Student Guide and Tutorial, here are some additional links you might find helpful:

 Being an International Exchange Student in New York